steveteuber/kubectl-graph/README.md

 ![Neo4j Desktop](./assets/neo4j-desktop.png)
 </details>

-When you have opened the Neo4j Browser interface, then you can start to fetch all Pods in the `kube-system` namespace and pipe the output directly to the `cypher-shell` command.
+When you have opened the Neo4j Browser interface, then you can start to fetch all resources in the `kube-system` namespace and pipe the output directly to the `cypher-shell` command.

 ```
 kubectl graph all -n kube-system -o cypher | cypher-shell -u neo4j -p secret
 ```

-Within the Neo4j Browser interface, enter the following in the command line to render all nodes as a visual graph:
+Finally, within the Neo4j Browser interface you can enter the following queries in the command line:

 ```
-MATCH (n) RETURN n
+MATCH (n) RETURN n         // Render all nodes as a visual graph
+MATCH (n) DETACH DELETE n  // Delete all nodes and relationships
 ```

 For more information about the Cypher query language, please take a look at the offical [documentation](https://neo4j.com/docs/cypher-manual/current/clauses/).